dabapps/roe/README.md

 ## About

-Roe is DabApps' custom project development kit.
+Roe is a project development kit developed by [DabApps](https://www.dabapps.com).
 It is a collection of React components, styles, mixins, and atomic CSS classes to aid with the development of web applications.

 ## Documentation